 BOCES provide a range of educational and support services to school districts across New York State on a cooperative basis.
 Many times, these are services that an individual district may not by itself be able to provide.
 Each BOCES is led by a district superintendent.
-The district superintendent of the Capital Region BOCES is Dr. Charles S. Dedrick.
+At present, the Chief Executive Officer for the Capital Region BOCES is John Yagielski.

 Students of all interests, talents and ability